verbose/verb/README.md

 ## Meet Verb
 Verb's CLI makes kickstarting new markdown documentation a breeze.

-For example, to generate a readme for your project just create a template, `docs/README.tmpl.md`, and add the following:
+For example, to [generate a readme](https://github.com/assemble/generator-verb) for your project just add `docs/README.tmpl.md` with the following:

 ```
 # {%= name %}